 Consider any evasiveness, offense or other churlish behavior to be a warning sign.
 Again, an upright business person knows the consumers are smart to be cautious in this day and age.

 Failing to do your due diligence could result in a serious case of sticker shock at best, or getting ripped off for a small quantity of low quality meat at worst.
 I’ll tell you all about my experience buying in bulk in the next section.

 We bought a quarter of a cow today from the farmer up the road.
 It ended up being a lot less meat than we’d expected though; about 97 lbs.

 If you’re like us, that just doesn’t sound right does it?
-A cow weighs like 800 lbs or something, how could a quarter of it only be 97 lbs?
+A beef animal weighs like 800 lbs or something, how could a quarter of it only be 97 lbs?

-Well, it’s because of something called hanging weight vs. cut weight.
-Which we didn’t really understand before we made our purchase, and so we ended up paying more than we’d expected per pound.
+Well, it’s because of the hanging weight vs. cut weight issue, which we didn’t really understand before we made our purchase, and so we ended up paying more than we’d expected per pound.

 This means that when you calculate the end result with the price per pound that you paid, it will end up being much more per pound.

 In our case, the farmer charged us $2/lb hanging weight, which ended up totaling $382 (thank goodness for a tax refund!).

 But when we calculated how many pounds of meat we actually brought home it ended up being about $3.90/lb.

 It was definitely a good deal for locally raised, grass-fed whole beef, but still much more than we’d expected to pay.
 We had actually planned on splitting the meat (and the cost) with some friends.
 But what we have isn’t enough to share.